Main Content Region

 • CalTPA - Submit the official passage of the CalTPA Cycle Performance Summary Score Report (pdf with unique barcode).

-• RICA* - Submit verification of successful passage of the RICA examination (pdf with unique barcode).
+• Literacy Requirement* - Submit official passage of the RICA (pdf with unique barcode), Foundations of Reading examination or 25/26 version of CalTPA Literacy Cycle (pdf with unique barcode).

 • U.S. Constitution - Submit official verification of successful completion (C- or better) of a college-level course or approved examination covering the United States Constitution.